 A transit-oriented development (TOD) is development that typically includes a mix of uses, such as commercial and residential, and is located next to transit such as bus, trolley, and/or train.
 This type of development promotes the creation of housing units, access to public transit, offers multiple traveling options to commuters such as walking, biking and/or transit, and adds neighborhood amenities.
 The City of La Mesa has identified two transit stations, the Amaya Drive and Spring Street locations, as potential TOD sites.

 A feasibility study typically occurs very early in the planning and visioning process to evaluate opportunities and constraints on a particular site.
-As part of the Study, the City is gathering information about each of the sites related to zoning, legislation, housing, parking, and economic factors, among others.
-Additionally, throughout the process, the City will be actively engaging with the community residents, business owners, and various stakeholders to discuss the possibilities for these opportunity sites.
+As part of the Study, the City gathered information about each of the sites related to zoning, legislation, housing, parking, and economic factors, among others.
+Additionally, throughout the process, the City engaged with the community residents, business owners, and various stakeholders to discuss the possibilities for these opportunity sites.

 Study Timeline and Community Engagement Opportunities

-The timeline below provides an overview of the three key phases of the Study, as well as the community engagement activities that are planned for each phase.
-These community engagement activities include intercept surveys, pop-up events, and community meetings.
-It should be noted that due to current public health guidance, the first phase of community engagement has been modified to include an online questionnaire and phone interviews because we cannot meet in-person at this time.
-The Study is anticipated to be completed in early 2022.
+The timeline below provides an overview of the three key phases of the Study, as well as the community engagement activities conducted for each phase.
+These community engagement activities were limited to online meetings and surveys due to the impacts of the COVID pandemic.

 Study Contact Information